-It also wins us over to Jane as a character, and makes more credible her boldness and independence when she later finds herself in unusual situations.
+It also wins us over to Jane as a character, and makes her boldness and independence more credible later when she finds herself in unusual situations.

 If for nothing else, the novel Jane Eyre ought to be remembered for sparking this literary tradition of strong, resourceful women in this genre of—

-When reading it for the first time, you keep thinking Jane Eyre is going in a certain direction, but then it changes.
-At first it seems to be a study in social realism, like Dickens's or Mary Gaskell's works, showing the hardships of a certain underclass in England at the time.
-But then it moves into the English tradition of the great house novel, following the inhabitants of a crumbling mansion which reflects the decline of a once honoured social class.
-And then there's the horror story aspects: the dark-and-stormy-night and madwoman-in-the-attic elements of the tale.
+Reading it for the first time, you keep thinking Jane Eyre is going in a certain direction, but then it changes.
+At first it seems to be a study in social realism, like Charles Dickens's or Mary Gaskell's works, exposing the hardships of a certain underclass in England at the time.
+But then it moves into the English tradition of the great house novel, following the inhabitants of a crumbling mansion that reflects the decline of a privileged social class.
+And then there's the horror story: the dark-and-stormy-night and madwoman-in-the-attic elements of the tale.
 And the mystical bits.

-Like her sister Emily in Wuthering Heights, Charlotte Brontė creates a powerful, darkly enigmatic and moody male at the centre of the story, but in Jane Eyre it's the male who is drawn to the female for her wit and intelligence and in the end it is she who saves him.
-Yes, perhaps this is another supposedly feminine fantasy, that of attracting and taming the bad boy.
-But it is far superior to that other stereotype of the weaker sex falling all to pieces over the macho guy who abuses her.
+Like her sister Emily with Wuthering Heights, Charlotte Brontë creates a powerful, darkly enigmatic and moody male at the centre of the story, but in Jane Eyre it's the male, Mr. Rochester, who is drawn to the female for her wit and intelligence and in the end it is she who saves him.
+Yes, perhaps this is another supposed female fantasy, that of attracting and taming the bad boy, which is certainly superior to that other stereotype of the weaker sex falling all to pieces over the macho guy who abuses her.